 The Plan Review Team annually calculates total coastwide harvest and estimates mortality.
-It was reported that 500,251 crabs (including crabs harvested as bait) coastwide were brought to biomedical companies for bleeding in 2007 (see Table 1 below).
-This represents a 31% increase over the average of the previous three years.
-A total of 71,379 crabs reportedly were harvested as bait and counted against state quotas (Table 1: Column A minus B).
+It was reported that 511,478 crabs (including crabs harvested as bait) coastwide were brought to biomedical companies for bleeding in 2008 (see Table 1 below).
+This represents a 22% increase over the average of the previous three years.
+A total of 87,864 crabs reportedly were harvested as bait and counted against state quotas (Table 1: Column A minus B).
 These crabs were not included in the mortality estimates (Columns C, E, or F) below.
-It was reported for 2007 that 428,872 crabs were harvested for biomedical purposes only, an increase of approximately 31% over the previous three year average.
+It was reported for 2008 that 423,614 crabs were harvested for biomedical purposes only, an increase of approximately 20% over the previous three year average.
 Crabs were rejected prior to bleeding because of mortality, minor injuries, and slow movement.
-Based on state reports for 2007, approximately 0.8% of crabs harvested and brought to bleeding facilities were rejected because of death or serious injury.
-This is compared the average over the three previous years of 1.5% of crabs rejected for the same reason.
-The PRT estimates a mortality of 3,599 crabs prior to bleeding.
+Based on state reports for 2008, approximately 0.7% of crabs harvested and brought to bleeding facilities were rejected because of death or serious injury.
+The PRT estimates a mortality of 2,973 crabs prior to bleeding.

-The highest estimate of crab mortality during and after the bleeding process found in the literature is 15% (Thompson 1998).
-Using the number of biomedical-only crabs bled (Column D) and the estimated mortality rate during and after the bleeding process, the PRT calculated an estimated mortality of 59,833 crabs.
-The total coastwide mortality estimate of crabs not counted against state quotas (Column C plus E) is 63,432 crabs for 2007.
+The Technical Committee conducted a review of all available literature for estimating crab mortality during and after the bleeding process.
+It concluded that using an estimate of 15% mortality is reasonable and offered not better alternative.
+Using the number of biomedical-only crabs bled (Column D) and the estimated mortality rate during and after the bleeding process, the PRT calculated an estimated mortality of 60,312 crabs.
+The total coastwide mortality estimate of crabs not counted against state quotas (Column C plus E) is 63,285 crabs for 2008.
 This number does not include mortality of crabs prior to delivery to the biomedical facility (e.g. mortality due to harvest).
-Reports of this type of mortality are inconsistent among states.
+While reports of this type of mortality are inconsistent among states, the PRT estimates for 2008 a mortality of an additional 2,000 crabs.